-Spending on compensation of employees accounts for an estimated 57.1% (R140.9 million) of total expenditure over the period ahead for the board's 48 funded posts.
-Expenditure is expected to increase at an average annual rate of 0.1%, from R81.6 million in 2022/23 to R81.7 million in 2025/26.
-The board expects to derive 96.6% (R229.3 million) of its revenue over the MTEF period through transfers from the department.
+Spending on compensation of employees accounts for an estimated 59.8 per cent (R148.9 million) of total expenditure for the board's 48 funded posts.
+Total expenditure is expected to decrease marginally, at an average annual rate of 0.7 per cent, from R84.2 million in 2023/24 to R82.5 million in 2026/27, as a result of Cabinet-approved reductions on transfers to the board amounting to R7.7 million over the MTEF period.
+The board plans to use retained earnings to limit the impact of these reductions on service delivery.